-Tax clinics will be scheduled on various days, by appointment, dependent upon volunteer availability, from February 5, 2020 through April 15, 2020.
-Appointments are targeted toward taxpayers with a combined household income of $56,000 or less and will be scheduled on a first-come, first-serve basis after January 5, 2020.
+Tax clinics will be scheduled on various days, by appointment, dependent upon volunteer availability, from February 17, 2021 through April 15, 2021.
 To schedule an appointment, please contact us through our website’s “Contact Us” page.

 There is no charge for the preparation of your return.